mattiaconcari/Redesign_Composite_Console/README.md

 ---

 ## 💡 Engineering Evaluation & Trade-offs
-The structural analysis highlighted a classic engineering trade-off between mass and stiffness.
-While the proposed weight reduction was statically viable, the modal analysis revealed that the reduced global stiffness caused one of the higher natural frequencies to fall within the restricted **62.5-81.4 Hz excitation range**.
+The structural analysis highlighted a classic engineering trade-off.
+While the proposed **20% mass reduction** was statically viable and successfully optimized the console's weight, the modal analysis revealed the consequences of the reduced global stiffness.
+Specifically, one of the higher natural frequencies shifted and fell within the restricted **62.5-81.4 Hz excitation range** of the marine engine.

-Addressing this resonance in a physical prototype would require localized layup re-orientation or targeted ribbing on the specific resonating panel.
-This approach ensures the frequency is shifted out of the critical range by locally increasing stiffness, without adding unnecessary global weight to the structure.
+Addressing this localized resonance in a physical prototype would require targeted layup re-orientation or adding specific ribbing on the resonating panel.
+This approach ensures the frequency is shifted out of the critical range by locally increasing stiffness, without compromising the overall 20% weight savings.